Princess Margriet and Pieter van Vollenhoven on their wedding day, January 10th 1967

 Perhaps the most Sixties part of this whole royal outfit is the fabulous fluff of a veil that sits on top of Margriet's beehive hair.
 It's so 1967 that there's not really any need for a date on any of the photos, the veil does it all by itself.

-Margriet and Pieter have been happily married now for fifty years, with four sons and eleven grandchildren all ready to help them celebrate their golden wedding anniversary.
+Margriet and Pieter have been happily married now for fifty one years, with four sons and eleven grandchildren all ready to help them celebrate their latest wedding anniversary.
 Margriet was a very modern royal bride but her dress is now a vintage regal wedding gown.